But, in the guide below, we outline potential ways to cool a dog house down in the summer & hot weather.

 The dog house serves as both a hot weather and summer dog house, as well as a winter and cold weather dog house – better value

-Other the houses listed above, some owners may find some of these popular dog houses suitable for hotter weather, as long as the dog house is places in the shade, and the dog is kept cool:
+Other than the houses listed above, some owners may find some of these popular dog houses suitable for hotter weather, as long as the dog house is places in the shade, and the dog is kept cool:

 – Plastic Dog Houses